 Turkeys are not the only proteins that have recommended internal temperatures to ensure they are cooked thoroughly.
 Remember, you can’t tell if meat is safely cooked simply by looking at it.
-Insert a meat thermometer at the densest part of the food and check for the following temperatures:
+Insert a meat thermometer at the densest part of the meat (avoid touching the bone) and check for the following temperatures:

 - Turkey/Poultry – 165°F (74°C)